liqd/adhocracy4/docs/react_maps.md

 * **...rest**: [Any other option](https://leafletjs.com/reference.html#marker)
   that you could pass to L.marker

+### Change the icon

+If you find yourself in a situation where you want to change the icon, for example when you want to highlight a marker that's currently active, you can pass `GeoJsonMarker` a `icon` prop.
+You can generate that by using the helper function mentioned below or call `L.icon` yourself to create an icon instance.

 ### makeIcon

 You can find this utility function in `GeoJsonMarker.js`.
 It creates and returns